abhishek-kumar-code/Redfish_Public/Specification.md

 Standard Redfish schema, registry, profile, and dictionary files published in the repository, or those created by others and republished, shall follow a set of naming conventions.
 These conventions are intended to ensure consistent naming and eliminate naming collisions.
 Spaces shall not be part of file names.

-##### CSDL (XML) schema file naming

-Redfish CSDL schema files shall be named using the [TypeName](#type-identifiers) value, followed by "_v" and the major version of the schema.
-As a single CSDL schema file contains all minor revisions of the schema, only the major version is used in the file name.
-The file name shall be formatted as:

-  *TypeName*_*vMajorVersion*.*xml*

-For example, version 1.3.0 of the Chassis schema would be named "Chassis_v1.xml".

 ##### JSON Schema file naming